cttynul/charon/pages/how-to.md

-# Charon Blog Framework
+# Charon Blog Engine

-Charon is a lightweight and easy-to-use static blog framework built entirely with HTML, CSS, and JavaScript.
+Charon is a lightweight and easy-to-use static blog engine built entirely with HTML, CSS, and JavaScript.
 It doesn't require a backend, allowing you to create a personal blog by managing all content in Markdown files.

 ## Features